-b) relevant resolutions of world radiocommunication conferences and radiocommunication assemblies, such as Resolution 646 (WRC-03), on public protection and disaster relief; Resolution 644 (Rev. WRC-07), on radiocommunication resources for early warning, disaster mitigation and relief operation; or Resolution 673 (WRC-07), on the use of radiocommunication for Earth observation, in collaboration with the World Meteorological Organization (WMO);

-c) Resolution 73 (Johannesburg, 2008) of the World Telecommunication Standardization Assembly, on ICTs and climate change, which resulted from the successful work of the focus group created in 2007 by the Telecommunication Standardization Advisory Group to identify the role of the ITU Telecommunication Standardization Sector (ITU-T) in regard to this issue, and was adopted in response to the needs identified in the relevant contributions to WTSA-08 by the ITU regional groups;
+b) Resolution 73 (Rev. Dubai, 2012) of the World Telecommunication Standardization Assembly, on ICTs and climate change;

-d) Resolution 66 (Rev. Hyderabad, 2010) of the World Telecommunication Development Conference (WTDC), on ICT and climate change;
+c) Resolution 66 (Rev. Dubai, 2014) of the World Telecommunication Development Conference (WTDC), on ICT and climate change;

-e) Resolution 54 (Rev. Hyderabad, 2010) of WTDC, on ICT applications;
+d) Resolution 54 (Rev. Dubai, 2014) of WTDC, on ICT applications;

-f) Resolution 1307 adopted by the ITU Council at its 2009 session, on ICTs and climate change,
+e) Resolution 1307 adopted by the ITU Council at its 2009 session, on ICTs and climate change,

+f) Resolution 646 (Rev. WRC-12), on public protection and disaster relief;

+g) Resolution 644 (Rev. WRC-12), on radio communication resources for early warning, disaster mitigation and relief operation;

+h) Resolution 673 (Rev. WRC-12), on the use of radio communication for Earth observation, in collaboration with the World Meteorological Organization (WMO),

 recognizing further

 a) § 20 of Action Line C7 (E-environment) of the Geneva Plan of Action of the World Summit on the Information Society (Geneva, 2003), calling for the establishment of monitoring systems using ICTs to forecast and monitor the impact of natural and man-made disasters, particularly in developing countries;